aidyp/adp/content/post/internet-explorer.md

 ![Alt](/pictures/google_bit.jpg)

 Now, years later, I have a better background and a computer science degree.
 But it turns out that the internet is not so different from the postal system.
 The two ideas, at a high level, are analogous.
 Consider how the postal service works.
 If you want to send a letter to someone else, you first wrap it an envelope.
 On that envelope you write the all the details the postman will need to deliver it: usually just the address of the recipient.
 You pop it in the post box, where it is subsequently taken to a mail centre.
 If the address is near by to the mail centre, that mail centre will deliver it.
-If not, it is moved to another mail centre from where it can be delivered.
+If not, it is moved to another mail centre from where it can be subsequently delivered.
 The internet works like this too.
 Just as the postal system is a collection of postboxes and mail centres all intertwined, the internet is a collection of computers and routers connected to each other.
 When data is sent from some computer, `A`, to another computer, `B`, it travels across this web of connected devices.

 ![Alt](/pictures/internet_explorer_1.png "Blue sky thinking")

-A machine's **IP** (**I**nternet **P**rotocol) address dictates where it can be found within this logical mesh.
-It's most analogous to a postcode.
+A machine's **IP** (**I**nternet **P**rotocol) address dictates where it can be found within this mesh.
+It's most similar to a postcode.
 Each address is sequence of numbers that identify exactly where on the internet a particular machine lies.
 All IP addresses follow a strict format.
 They are a series of four numbers, separated by dots.
 Each number is between 0 and 255.

 ```
 IP Format: